Segesta began life as an Elymian city

 gateway of which only the lower half remains.
 Another similar

 gateway lay roughly centrally in the south curtain.
-To the NW
+To the northwest

 lay the apsed early church which probably dates to a similar era as the